benjaminbolling/RSW/paper.md

 with $n$ being the number of days in total in a shift cycle and $r$ being the number of working days per worker in the shift cycle.

-Translating this into the variables defined in Table 1 yields
+Translating this into the variables defined in Table 1 yields the total number of combinations (without constraints), which is also the maximum number of accepted combinations (imposing no constraints):

 \begin{equation}
 C = \frac{n_{W} \times n_{wd}!}{n_{S}!(n_{W} \times n_{wd} - n_{S}!)}.